Make Our Great Majors Into Your

 - Five classroom buildings with specialized labs for innovative hands-on learning

-- Five residential buildings, including the new Grasse River Suites Residence hall, offering students single-rooms in apartment-style suites
+- Five residential buildings, including the Grasse River Suites residence hall, offering students single-rooms in apartment-style suites

 - The new Convocation Athletic and Recreation Center features an ice rink, pool, fitness center, and field house

-- The Southworth Library, serves as the technological center and research hub of campus
+- The Southworth Library Learning Commons, serves as the technological center and research hub of campus

 - The Richard W. Miller Campus Center offering recreational and student access space for clubs and organizations